timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-12-31
+# Objectives for Today 2022-01-02

-- The End is Here!
-The last day of 2021.
-- Get player join / leave events from Ultimate Games platform to know usernames.
-  - Attach it to the player in Rally of Rockets.
-- Dig into why the car is bouncing on networks right so badly with new physics.
+- Accounting for December make sure that is all updated.
+- Month in Review for December 2021.
-- Maybe have some time left to dig into the physics of collisions.
+- Year in Review for 2021, dig into all the lessons learned.
-- PLAYTEST if all goes well!

 **Goal**

-1300 of 5000 bits by end of 2021 for Cooking Breakfast with Tim (on a future Friday).
+1300 of 5000 bits for Cooking Breakfast with Tim (on a future Friday).

-**NOTE**

-- 12/31 to 01/02 may be days off for late family Christmas (thanks covid)

 **Coming Soon**

-- 2021-12-31: Rally of Rockets playtest on the [Ultimate Games](https://ultimate.games/) platform with usernames.
+- 2021-01-07: Rally of Rockets playtest on the [Ultimate Games](https://ultimate.games/) platform with usernames.